tienminhktvn/dataops-project/README.md

   - Database: `airflow`
 - **Volume**: `postgres_data` - persistent storage cho metadata

-**Giải thích**: Airflow cần một database để lưu trữ thông tin về các DAGs, task executions, và logs.
-PostgreSQL được chọn vì performance và reliability tốt.
+**Explanation**: Airflow requires a backend database to store information about DAGs, task executions, and logs.
+PostgreSQL is chosen for its high performance and reliability.

 #### 3. **Airflow Webserver** (`dataops-airflow-webserver`)

-- **Purpose**: Cung cấp Web UI để monitor và manage DAGs
+- **Purpose**: Provides a Web UI to monitor and manage DAGs.
 - **Port**: 8080
 - **URL**: http://localhost:8080
 - **Credentials**: